LLM-Assisted Web Measurements: LLM-Assisted Web Measurements

-Previous work explored the privacy risks of e-government practices by analyzing the cookies set by governmental websites~\cite{GotzeMISL22,SamarasingheAMY22}.
-A significant challenge of these studies is the construction of an ad-hoc dataset of governmental websites for the measurement task.
-This process lacks standardized grounds and prior work relied on seeds of known governmental websites to identify more websites to include in the dataset by means of web crawling.
-We here explore to what extent the adoption of LLM-filtered versions of the Tranco list may allow performing representative web measurements, leading to similar conclusions to those observed on a carefully constructed, ad-hoc dataset of governmental websites.
-This task is much more ambitious than what we explored in the previous case study, where we used Gemini just to label an existing dataset rather than to construct a new dataset from scratch.

-Concretely, we select the top and bottom 100k websites from the Tranco list to build an initial website dataset spanning a wide popularity range, and then apply Gemini to filter out non-governmental sites.
-To determine whether the resulting dataset is representative and allows one to draw meaningful research inferences, we use it to perform a privacy analysis by measuring the prevalence of third-party cookies set by known trackers on governmental websites, based on the Disconnect list~\cite{disconnect_tracking_protection}.
-We then compare our results against those obtained on two independent, ad-hoc datasets of governmental websites~\cite{GotzeMISL22,SinganamallaJAK20} using the same analysis methodology.\footnote{We cannot compare also with the dataset of~\cite{SamarasingheAMY22} because it is not publicly available.}
+In our first study, we focus on governmental websites, a prominent target in prior work~\cite{GotzeMISL22,SamarasingheAMY22,SinganamallaJAK20}.
+To evaluate whether our methodology can construct a representative dataset and support meaningful research inferences, we conduct a privacy analysis measuring the prevalence of third-party cookies set by known trackers on governmental websites, using the Disconnect tracking protection list~\cite{disconnect_tracking_protection}.
+We then compare our findings against results obtained from two independent, ad-hoc governmental website datasets proposed in the literature~\cite{GotzeMISL22,SinganamallaJAK20}, applying the same analysis methodology.\footnote{We cannot compare with the dataset of~\cite{SamarasingheAMY22} since it is not publicly available.} Specifically, we run the measurement tool developed by Gotze et al.~\cite{GotzeMISL22} on all three datasets to collect the relevant data, which we then process to assess tracker prevalence and popularity.